 Individual and Family Services include:

-- Telephone Service and Home Visiting - The telephone service is often the first point of contact and this service provides timely access to on-going support and assistance through the Huntington's WA's specialist staff.
-Huntington's WA is also able to offer specialist support through one-to-one visits by staff in the home or at other convenient locations, providing invaluable opportunities for emotional support, linking with other relevant agencies and services.
+- Telephone Service and Home Visiting - The telephone service is often the first point of contact and this service provides timely access to on-going support and assistance through the Huntington's Australia's specialist staff.
+Huntington's Australia is also able to offer specialist support through one-to-one visits by staff in the home or at other convenient locations, providing invaluable opportunities for emotional support, linking with other relevant agencies and services.
 Please feel free to contact the office on (08)6457 7599.

 - Referral - Specialised Advisors are available to provide referral to appropriate agencies for various services.
 These may include the Neurosciences Unit in Mt Claremont, Home and Community Care Programs and other allied health services.